kevinsogo/compgen/docs_src/CONTEST.md

 - The `teams` field is also a bit special: you can group teams according to their university.
 See `examples/contest.json` for an example.

+- The `teams`, `judges`, etc., fields can also contain a string pointing to a separate `.json` file which contains the list.
+This is useful if you want to pregenerate them with a different program.

 ## kg kontest